lncRNAAddict/PySmooth/README.md

 For each chromosome, PySmooth Generates the following outputs.

-- statistics files
-- Heatmap
+- statistics file that contains `%` of homozygous, heterozygous calls for each individual for the raw genoytpe file as well as after removing singletons.
+- Heatmap images that displays the genotype file before and after removing singletons.
+Singletons are marke missing.
 - Singleton statistics
-- Singleton figures

 ### Running PySmooth